 There are several ways to fix rib flare, but the most effective method is to strengthen the muscles that support the spine.
-This can be done through a variety of exercises, such as Pilates or yoga.
+This can be done through various exercises, such as Pilates or yoga.

-Fixing rib flares and improving your overall spinal health is possible with time and commitment.
+Time and commitment can fix rib flares and improve your overall spinal health.
 The most important thing is to listen to your body and to find the best exercises for you.
-Let us look at some of the effective exercises that help improve your posture and fix rib flare.
+Let us look at some effective exercises that help improve your posture and fix rib flare.

 - Start by lying on your side with your legs straight and your head resting on your arm.

-- Gently lift your upper leg and place your foot on the floor in front of you.
+- Gently lift your upper leg and place your foot on the floor before you.